erroronline1/caro/readme.md

 is updated if not already set within the system.

 Needless to elaborate vendor names and unique article numbers must match.

+[Vendor and product management](#vendor-and-product-management) states, why this will not replace the CARO App product database in general.

 ### Custom database dumps
 Your custom erp interface class can contain a method to provide a CSV-file with custom contents, e.g. your custom queries from the ERP database.
 If this is provided a menu item will show up within the [Tools](#tools).